 The majority of GSAS students live off campus and we encourage you to search for off-campus housing.

 SRC Off Campus Living Webpage

 The NYU Student Resource Center (SRC) provides students with general advice and resources in the apartment search process.
-Although the SRC does not provide actual apartments, the Student Resource Center’s Off-Campus Living webpage prove information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.
+Although the SRC does not provide actual apartments, the Student Resource Center’s Off-Campus Living webpage provides information and resources on a number of housing-related topics, including: apartment search links based on student suggestions, neighborhood resources links, general advice on the housing search process, broker information, tenants’ rights and resources, and workshops to assist with apartment searches.